MinecraftModDevelopment/minecraftmoddevelopment.github.io/docs/CoC.md

 - **WinterJam 2019** - This role is for anyone who submitted an entry for WinterJam 2019.
 (This role is a legacy role and is no longer avaliable!)
 - **Nitro Booster** - This role is automatically granted to anyone who boosts the server with Discord Nitro.

+## Channel Policy
+MMD currently allows members to request new channels to be created.
+While anyone can request a channel, this is typically reserved for mod authors and those with projects that need a place for discussion.

+The general MMD rules also cover community channels but should someone be harassing/spamming your channel you can request we block a users access to your channel, this is done on a case by case basis and judged by the moderation team.

+If a user owned channel is inactive for 60+ days, one of our bots will ping the channel owner/s with am embed and some buttons asking if you'd like to keep the channel or archive it.
+You have roughly 14 days (2 weeks) to reply to the bots ping before staff will likely archive it for upto one year before deleating it.
+However, you have the right to request we un-archive the channel before that year is up.
+(NOTE: Webhooks do not count towards channels being active, only user activity is counted.)

 ## Warnings & Bans
 The MMD server uses an infraction based system for handling warnings and bans.
 Moderators and admins can issue infractions to members.
 Each infraction has an associated point value, the higher the points the more serious the infraction is.
 The types of infractions available are split into major and minor categories.